nicholaspsmith/MIPS-Maze/README.md

 * Load prog3.s
 * Compile and run program
 * Enter desired number of rows and columns (preferably 8 or more)

+I do not own MARS program.
+It is simply included for convenience.
+It can be found on the Missouri State University site here: http://courses.missouristate.edu/KenVollmar/MARS/download.htm